schmettow/New_Stats/docs/Classic_linear_models.md

 A basic ordered factor model is just a CGM where the coefficients are shown in the desired order.
 The second and third coefficient carry the respective difference towards level Low.
 EducationHigh is *not* the difference towards EducationMiddle.
 In this case it makes sense to understand Middle and High as a smaller step or a larger step up from Low.
 It is not always like that.
 Sometimes, the only way of moving from the reference group to some other level implies going through all the intermediates, just like walking up a stairway.
 Then it makes more sense to use a model where coefficients are individual steps.
 In the IPump study, we looked at the speed of learning of a novel interface design by letting the participants repeat a set of tasks in three successive sessions.  here the three sessions make a stairway: going from the fist to the third session always involves the second session.
 Before we come to that, we first have to see, why Session must be an ordered factor and not a metric predictor.

-The first idea that could come to mind is to take session as a metric predictor and estimate a LRM -- it has an order and it is the same amount of training, which you could call a unit.
+The first idea that could come to mind is to take session as a metric predictor and estimate a LRM -- there is an ordering and it is the same amount of training per step, which you could call a unit.
 The thing with learning processes is that they are curved, more precisely, they gradually move towards an asymptote.
 The following curve shows the effect of a hypothetical training over 12 sessions.
 What we see is that the steps are getting smaller when training continues.
 While the amount of training is the same, the effect on performance declines, which is also called a curve of diminishing returns.
 The asymptote of this curve is the *maximum performance* the participant can reach, which theoretically is only reached in infinity.
 The following code defines an exponential learning curve function and renders an example.

 ```r